Editorial

 January 9, 2015

-For someone who has struggled with SIP interoperability for the past 15 years that has an earthshaking impact.
-Instead of arguing about SIP headers, UDP and RFC, WebRTC makes it now possible that the PBX vendor writes the software for the clients.
-The interoperability is essentially JavaScript which has very little room for interpretations (compared to SIP).
-That means we can offer all possible features of the PBX in the browser without any interop problems, on practically all platforms that are out there.
+For someone who has struggled with SIP interoperability for the past 15 years, this is earthshaking.
+Instead of arguing about SIP headers, UDP and RFC, WebRTC makes it possible for the PBX vendor to write the software for clients.
+The interoperability is essentially JavaScript, which has very little room for interpretation (compared to SIP).
+This means we can offer all the features of the PBX in the browser without any interop problems and on practically every platform out there.
 This will make SIP softphones superfluous.

 So if you ask me what my current feeling is about WebRTC, I would say “excited”.